galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 | *COL4A1* | 0.24 | Basement membrane around vessels |
 | *CCL22* | 0.23 | Chemokine of the myeloid compartment |

+Four genes in the top fifteen are left out of that table: *CCN3* (0.25), *AEBP1* (0.24), *NRN1* (0.24)
+and *BIRC7* (0.22).
+Nothing statistical separates them from the genes listed above; they are simply not used elsewhere in this tutorial, and a table of selected rows should say so rather than imply that the ranking stops where the table does.

 > <question-title>Interpret Moran's I</question-title>
 >
-> 1. The highest value here is 0.50, whereas the same statistic on the whole section reaches 0.87.
+> 1. The highest value here is 0.49, whereas the same statistic on the whole section reaches 0.87.
 Why are all the values lower?
 > 2. *CXCL9* and *CXCL10* score 0.43 and 0.33, higher than any melanoma marker, although the immune groups are much smaller than the tumour groups.
 What does that tell you?
 >
 > > <solution-title></solution-title>